Smoke seen across Birmingham as huge fire breaks out

 New Summer Street, Lower Loveday Street and Ward Street are closed.

-People have been advised to avoid the area.
+People have been advised to avoid the area and nearby propoerties have been evacuated.

+West Midlands Fire Service has also advised people to close keep windows and doors closed.

+The fire service said: “Those nearby, travelling or local residents or businesses are advised to avoid the smoke plume where possible and close doors and windows.”

 More follows...